ThuyKat/Learn-JAVA--multithreading/README.md

  ```
 Step 3: Write logic of run() method .

-Step 4: In main method, create an instance of the newly created child Thread class
+Step 4: In main method, create an instance of the newly created child Thread class.
+At this stage, an instance of Thread class is created but still a single thread is running only which is the main thread

 ```java
 A t1 = new A();